RSVP Abridgment of Boundless Reason

 · ·

-From the boundless view, the highest moral ground is the grand strategy for deciding well described in this work.
+From the boundless view, the highest moral ground is the grand strategy for deciding well.
 In light of the constraints we face in knowing the right, this strategy calls for keeping Abraham Lincoln’s faith that right makes might.

 · · · ·